thu-ml/FrameBridge/README.md

 ## Acknowledgements

-This repository is built upon the excellent work of [CogVideoX](https://github.com/zai-org/CogVideo), [cogvideox-factory](https://github.com/huggingface/finetrainers), [Latte](https://github.com/Vchitect/Latte), and [DynamiCrafter](https://github.com/Doubiiu/DynamiCrafter).
-We sincerely thank the authors and contributors of these projects.
+This repository is built upon the excellent work of [Latte](https://github.com/Vchitect/Latte), [CogVideoX](https://github.com/zai-org/CogVideo), [cogvideox-factory](https://github.com/huggingface/finetrainers), [DynamiCrafter](https://github.com/Doubiiu/DynamiCrafter) and [VideoCrafter](https://github.com/AILab-CVC/VideoCrafter).
+We sincerely thank the authors and contributors of these projects for their open-source efforts and valuable resources.